STAR IDAZ Approach

 1. Control of the host (blue),

-2. Control through the vector (orange), and
+2. Control through the vector (red), and

 The generic roadmap can be used in conjunction